berkekiran/bob/README.md

 # BOB

+Nobody knows what Bob is doing.
+It's a mystery.

+OK, maybe not...

-A flexible cryptocurrency trading bot designed to automate trading strategies across cryptocurrency exchanges.
-BOB provides a framework for implementing, testing, and deploying trading strategies for both simulation and real trading environments.
+Bob provides a framework for implementing, testing, and deploying trading strategies for both simulation and real trading environments.

 ## Features